gkostka/lwext4/README.md

 * generic for x86 or amd64
 * arm-none-eabi-gcc for ARM cortex-m0/m3/m4 microcontrollers
 * avr-gcc for AVR xmega microcontrollers
-* bfin-elf-gcc for blockfin processors
+* bfin-elf-gcc for blackfin processors
 * msp430-gcc for msp430 microcontrollers

 Library has been tested only for generic (amd64) & ARM Cortex M architectures.